Chart Color Schemes

 Residential development activity is lower than average in Mount Hutton - Windale according to AreaSearch's national comparison of local real estate markets

-Mount Hutton - Windale has seen approximately 35 dwellings granted development approval annually.
-Over the past five financial years, from FY-21 to FY-25, around 178 homes were approved, with an additional 22 approved in FY-26 thus far.
-On average, about 1.6 new residents per year have been arriving for each new home over these five years, suggesting a balanced supply and demand market that supports stable conditions.
+Mount Hutton-Windale has seen approximately 35 dwellings granted development approval annually.
+Over the past five financial years, from FY21 to FY25178 homes were approved, with an additional 22 approved in FY26 as of now.
+On average, 1.6 new residents have been arriving per year for each new home built over these five years, indicating a balanced supply and demand market that supports stable conditions.

 Frequently Asked Questions - Development